 If you cannot log into iStart using your current Georgia Tech ID# or password please follow these instructions please see here.
 If you continue to have issues please contact us at email@example.com.

 F-1 Regulations allow students participating in OPT to travel abroad, but there may be additional risks and/or additional documentation to prepare.
 Visit the OIE's OPT and Traveling Abroad website for more information.

-- Depart the U.S: If you plan to depart the U.S. and DO NOT plan to return to use your OPT, complete the "Intent to Depart/End I-20 Status" eform in iStart.
+If you plan to depart the U.S. and DO NOT plan to return to use your OPT, complete the "End OPT" eform in iStart.
 The OIE will use this information to complete your SEVIS record so that you do not accrue days of unemployment.

 24-Month STEM OPT Extension